top of page

 Obsessive Compulsive Disorder (OCD) and Neurofeedback

-Obsessive-Compulsive Disorder (OCD) is a common condition, affecting approximately 15% of the population.
-Among children, about 1 in 9 (11%) between the ages of 3 and 17 were diagnosed with OCD in 2022.
-The rate of new diagnoses has significantly increased, with some studies showing a doubling of new cases between 2020 and 2022.
+OCD affects about 15% of the population and is becoming increasingly recognized in children and adolescents.
+In 2022, about 1 in 9 children (11%) between the ages of 3 and 17 were diagnosed with OCD, with some studies reporting a doubling in new cases between 2020 and 2022.

 bottom of page